-The local and national economy appears to be growing.
-However, we remain conservative in our estimates of the revenue we expect to receive.
-General Fund revenues are budgeted at \$1,647,203, an 8.19% decrease compared to projected revenue in the current budget.
-Fund Balance appropriation in the General Fund is \$75,431.
-A substantial reduction compared to last year's adopted amount of \$147,270.
+Before the arrival of COVID-19, the local and national economy were growing.
+However, due to COVID-19 we reduced the revenue that we expect to receive in FY21.
+General Fund revenues are budgeted at \$1,890,000, a 40.61% decrease compared to projected revenue in the current budget.
+Fund Balance appropriation in the General Fund is \$222,833.
+A substantial reduction compared to last year's approved amount of \$527,400.
+However, a large portion of this reduction is attributable to grants received in FY20.

 The General Fund receives revenue from several sources, the largest of which is Ad Valorem taxes.
 Ad Valorem, from the Latin phrase meaning "according to value," is levied upon the property, and measured by the value of the property, not the owner's ability to pay.
-While important, Ad Valorem tax revenue generates \$741,967 or only 42.62% of the revenue for our General Fund in FY19-20.
-Of that amount, \$84,053 is attributable to taxes on motor vehicles.
+While important, Ad Valorem tax revenue generates \$796,446 or only 42.16% of the revenue for our General Fund in FY21.
+Of that amount, \$83,200 is attributable to taxes on motor vehicles.
 That means that more than half of the services that we provide in the General Fund are paid for with sources other than local property tax revenue.
 State law limits the rate a locality may charge for this tax to \$1.50 per \$100 of valuation.
-Our proposed tax rate is 26¢, which is a 2¢ increase over last year.
-The property value is expected to decline by \$15,000,000 due to damages from Hurricane Florence.
-That lower value creates the need for a tax rate increase.
-Last year, the rate was reduced by 5¢.
+Our proposed tax rate is 26¢, which is unchanged from last year.
+The property value is expected to increase by \$19,278,697 due mainly to continued recovery from Hurricane Florence.

-According to the North Carolina Local Government Commission, the average tax rate among 497 reporting municipal governments in North Carolina as of June 30, 2017 (the latest available data) was \$0.4575 per hundred.
+According to the North Carolina Local Government Commission, the average effective tax rate among all reporting municipal governments in North Carolina as of June 30, 2018 (the latest available data) was \$0.4253 per hundred.
 River Bend contracts with the Craven County tax office to collect our taxes.
 This enables our residents to receive one tax bill and remit payment to one place.
 It also allows us to enjoy an excellent collection rate for real and personal property taxes.
-In FY19-20, we have budgeted for a collection rate of 99.44%.
+In FY 20-21, we have budgeted for a collection rate of 99.61%.

 The next largest source of revenue comes from our share of the sales tax that we all pay.
 These are essentially two tax types: the Sales Tax on the retail sale or lease of tangible personal property, services, the rental of hotel rooms, and the Use Tax, which is an excise tax on the right to use or consume property in North Carolina or elsewhere.
 All taxes are pooled by the State and shared, in accordance with statutory formulas, by all 100 counties.
 Each county, in turn, shares their portion of the sales tax proceeds with the incorporated cities and towns in the county.